OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

 recent).
 We expect to reach version 1.0 at the launch of the Tezos network.

+A contract is composed of type declarations, local values definitions, an initializer, and a set of entry points.
+The type ``storage`` must be defined for all contracts.

+Each entry point is a special function declared with the keyword ``let%entry``.
+An entry point must have two arguments, the first one being the parameter (which must be type annotated) and the second one is the storage (type annotation optional).
+The return type of the function can be specified but is not necessary.
+Each entry point must be given a unique name within the same contract.

-The ``main`` function is the default entry point for the contract.
+If there is an entry point named ``main``, it will be the default entry point for the contract, *i.e.* the one that is called when the entry point is not specified in ``Contract.call`` and ``Contract.transfer``.
-``let%entry`` is the construct used to declare entry points (there is currently only one entry point, but there will be probably more in the future).
-The declaration takes two parameters with names ``parameter``, ``storage``, the arguments to the function.
-Their types must always be specified.
-The return type of the function must also be specified by a type annotation.

-A contract always returns a pair ``(operations, storage)``, where ``operations`` is a list of internal operations to perform after exectution of the contract, and ``storage`` is the final state of the contract after the call.
-The type of the pair must match the type of a pair where the first component is a list of opertations and the second is the type of the argument ``storage`` of ``main``.
+An entry point always returns a pair ``(operations, storage)``, where ``operations`` is a list of internal operations to perform after execution of the contract, and ``storage`` is the final state of the contract after the call.
+The type of the pair must match the type of a pair where the first component is a list of opertations and the second is the type of the storage argument.

 ``<... local declarations ...>`` is an optional set of optional type and function declarations.
 Type declarations can be used to define records